wongyouth/open_taobao/README.md

 ## NOTICE

-`pid` is removed from config file, it's not required any more.
+* `pid` is removed from config file, it's not required any more.
+* Change OpenTaobao::Error message to json string from v0.2.1.

 ## Installation